heckelmann/kyverno-keptn-workshop/docs/02-create-lab-environment.md

 ## Start GitHub CodeSpace

-In your fork, go to "Code" then switch to the "Codespaces" tab and click "Create codespace on main"
+In your fork, go to "Code" then switch to the "Codespaces" tab and click "Create codespace on main".

 ![Fork Repository](assets/02-create-codespace.png)